tomascorrea/pyramid-capstone/docs/security.md

     return post.to_dict()
 ```

 Security is a crucial aspect of API development.
-The `pyramid-type-hinted-api` library makes it easy to integrate with Pyramid's robust security system while maintaining clean, readable code.
+The `pyramid-capstone` library makes it easy to integrate with Pyramid's robust security system while maintaining clean, readable code.

 For more examples of security implementations, see our [Examples](examples.md) guide.